masterots/osx_setup/README.md

 # Usage

 Edit any of the *.sh files in the `scripts` folder to your liking and then open a terminal window to execute the following command:

     ./run.sh

 Running the run.sh script will present the following options:

+    Install:
       b: Apply basic system settings.
-    h: Install Homebrew software (i.e. non-GUI, command line interfaces).
+      h: Install Homebrew software.
-    a: Install application software (i.e. GUI-enabled).
+      a: Install application software.
-    x: Install application extensions (i.e. enhancements, add-ons, plug-ins, etc.)
+      x: Install application extensions.
-    d: Apply system and application defaults.
+      d: Apply software defaults.
-    p: Apply software preferences.
-    s: Setup installed software.
+      s: Setup and configure installed software.
       w: Clean work directory.
-    i: Perform complete install (i.e. executes all options, listed above, top to bottom).
+      i: Install everything (i.e. executes all options, listed above, top to bottom).
+    Manage:
-    c: Check status of installed applications and extensions.
+      c: Check status of managed software.
+      C: Caffeinate machine.
+      A: Uninstall application software.
+      X: Uninstall application extension.
       q: Quit/Exit.

 Choose option 'i' to run all install tasks or select a specific option to run a single task.
 Each task is designed to be re-run if necessary.
 This can also be handy for performing upgrades, re-running a missing/failed install, etc.

 The options prompt can be skipped by passing the desired option directly to the run.sh script.
 For example, executing "./run.sh i" will execute the complete software install process.

 It is recommended that the machine be rebooted after all install tasks have completed.
 Feel free to delete the osx project directory afterwards...or keep it around for future upgrades.